zulip/zulip/templates/zerver/help/set-default-streams-for-new-users.md

 # Set default streams for new users

+{!admin-only.md!}

-If you are an administrator of a Zulip organization, you can set the default streams that new users are automatically subscribed to by following the following steps.
+{!follow-steps.md!} set the default streams that new users are automatically subscribed to.

 {!go-to-the.md!} [Default streams](/#administration/default-streams-list)
 {!admin.md!}